bloominstituteoftechnology/java-orders/README.md

   * this should also delete the orders of that customer

 Stretch goals
-* /agent/{agentcode} - Deletes an agent if they are not assigned to a customer or order
+* DELETE /agent/{agentcode} - Deletes an agent if they are not assigned to a customer
-* Have PUT /data/customer/update/{custcode} add any orders sent to the end point
+* PUT /data/customer/update/{custcode} add any orders sent to the endpoint